wjudho/wjudho/Data Science Roadmap.md

 **Let me rephrase it this way**

 > I know `1 + 1 = 2`, I don't know what to do with it.
 Then somebody gave me a problem `Wis, i need you to count how many PC's we've been sold this month?` suddenly those connect. `Which one should i learn first, the former or the latter?`.
-The problem is i wanna know what would he want to count the computer and why does it have to be `1 + 1 = 2`,
+The problem is i wanna know **WHY** would he want to count the computer has been sold and why does it have to be calculated in `1 + 1 = 2` way,
   - `I need to know WHAT's the problem`
   - `I also need to know the reason as to WHY yo do that`
   - `I will find the HOW`